Eggplant, Tomato, Bell Pepper, and Potato

 • Contains small amounts of capsaicin (especially in spicy varieties) as well as solanine-like alkaloids.

-• Capsaicin is irritating to mucous membranes and can lead to gastroenteritis, salivation, coughing, and watery eyes.
+• Capsaicin is irritating to mucous membranes and can lead to gastroenteritis, salivation, coughing, and tearing.

 • Spicy bell pepper varieties are particularly dangerous; mild varieties are rather harmless, but not recommended for feeding.